teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/text-processing-sort-7/

-  :uk:
+  :uk:  You are given a file of **pipe-delimited** weather data (TSV).
+There is no header column in this data file.
+The first five columns of this data are: (a) the name of the city (b) the average monthly temperature in Jan (in Fahreneit). (c) the average monthly temperature in April (in Fahreneit). (d) the average monthly temperature in July (in Fahreneit). (e) the average monthly temperature in October (in Fahreneit).

+  You need to sort this file in **descending order** of the second column (i.e. the average monthly temperature in January).

   :georgia: